 Rick Powers graduated with honors from the University of Tennessee College of Law in 1975 and was Order of the Coif.
 He has more than 45 years of general civil trial practice experience with more than 350 jury trials.
 His practice areas now primarily include health care liability for hospitals, nursing homes, and physicians; insurance defense in trucking, automobile, and homeowners’ cases; and other commercial litigation.

-Over the last five years, Mr. Powers has successfully tried five traumatic birth injury cases which resulted in defense verdicts for his clients, as well as a large commercial case which resulted in a favorable jury defense verdict.
+In recent years, Mr. Powers has successfully tried five traumatic birth injury cases which resulted in defense verdicts for his clients, as well as a large commercial case which resulted in a favorable jury defense verdict.
 Rick has also represented clients in the health care field handling peer review and medical staff bylaws issues for both physicians and health care facilities.

 Since 1995, Rick has been listed in the Best Lawyers in America in the area of health care and medical malpractice.
 In 2013, Rick was named Best Lawyers’ Lawyer of the Year in health care law in Knoxville, and for 2016 he was named Best Lawyers’ Lawyer of the Year in medical malpractice defense in Knoxville.
 Additionally, he was named to the 2018 Mid-South Rising Stars list in the Super Lawyers magazine.